The look of Penny’s Lane was changed about 6 months ago. I hadn’t planned to do another update, but a lot has happened since then.

 There will be posts on blogging and instagram.
 I don’t consider myself an expert but I’m 2 years in and have learnt a few things.
 People often ask me how to start a blog or how I create certain photos, so it seems right to make space for these here.
 I hope we can inspire and champion each other to create and share great content.

-The newest category is A Wander.
+The newest category is Coast.
 I’m Cornish and live in Cornwall.
-I spend loads of time outdoors exploring and discovering.
+I spend loads of time outdoors, exploring and discovering.
 Much time is spent on the beach and ambling round small villages and towns.
 I can’t wait to share these experiences here.
 Lets face it, coastal living is something to celebrate and I’m more than happy to share the Cornish love.

 I hope you like the new direction and look of Penny’s Lane.
 I feel excited about what lies ahead, and with excitement and change comes renewed energy.